 The U.S. economic environment has continued to be mixed as relatively stable consumer conditions are somewhat offset by continued declines in industrial production, soft business investment and higher inventory levels.
-We continue to see modest GDP growth with the first quarter slowing sequentially and year over year, yet U.S. manufacturing remains weak, hindering the pace of expansion in the overall small package delivery market.
-Low inflation and low fuel prices continued in the economy, giving consumers more purchasing power despite muted wage growth.
+We continue to see modest GDP growth and U.S. manufacturing has shown some positive signs of growth in recent months, but remains weak overall and continues to hinder the pace of expansion in the overall small package delivery market.
+Low inflation and low fuel prices continued in the economy, giving consumers more purchasing power.
 Continued growth in e-commerce and omni-channel retail sales has driven package volume demand for residential products.
-Given these trends, overall volume grew moderately during the first quarter of 2016, with those products mostly aligned with the retail and e-commerce experiencing the most growth.
+Given these trends, overall volume grew moderately during the second quarter and first half of 2016, with those products mostly aligned with the retail and e-commerce experiencing the most growth.

-Outside of the U.S., global growth forecasts continue to weaken, with global GDP expected to grow less than previous forecasts.
-Much of the weakness outside of the U.S. stems from difficulties in emerging markets, while developed nations experience solid growth.
-The uneven nature of economic growth worldwide has continued shifting of trade patterns and weakened demand in certain trade lanes.
+Outside of the U.S., emerging markets have stabilized in recent months and most developed nations have seen modest growth.
+The recent decision by the United Kingdom to leave the European Union creates some uncertainty on its impact to global GDP.
+The uneven nature of economic growth worldwide and volatile currency markets have continued shifting trade patterns and weakened demand in certain trade lanes.
 As a result of these circumstances, we continued to adjust our air capacity and cost structure in our transportation network to better match the prevailing volume levels.
 Our broad portfolio of product offerings and the flexibilities inherent in our transportation network have helped us adapt to these changing trends.